 Obesity may be linked to rare genetic conditions, such as Prader Willi syndrome.

 Certain medical conditions can increase a child's appetite.
-These include hormone disorders or low thyroid function, and certain medicines, such as steroids or anti-seizure medications.
-Over time, any of these can increase the risk of obesity.
+These include hormone disorders or low thyroid function, and certain medicines, such as steroids or anti-seizure medicines.
+Over time, any of these can increase the risk for obesity.

 Gahagan S. Overweight and obesity.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 47.

 Hoelscher DM, Kirk S, Ritchie L, Cunningham-Sabo L; Academy Positions Committee.
 Position of the Academy of Nutrition and Dietetics: interventions for the prevention and treatment of pediatric overweight and obesity.
 J Acad Nutr Diet.
 2013;113(10):1375-1394.
 PMID 24054714: www.ncbi.nlm.nih.gov/pubmed/24054714.

 US Department of Agriculture Food, Nutrition, and Consumer Services.
 Healthier School Day: Tools for schools: Focusing on smart snacks.
 Updated October 3, 2016. www.fns.usda.gov/healthierschoolday/tools-schools-focusing-smart-snacks.
 Accessed October 25, 2016.